mcraigtyler/map-editor/.github/instructions/react.instructions.md

 - Re-creating standard controls instead of using PrimeReact equivalents.
 - Mixing multiple CSS frameworks; keep to PrimeReact + PrimeFlex (and tiny overrides).
-- Uncontrolled inputs in complex forms—prefer `react-hook-form`.
+- Uncontrolled inputs in complex forms — prefer `react-hook-form`.

 ## 📦 Example Copilot “Scaffolds” It Should Produce